 If you’re like me, the miter saw is one of the tools I use the most to build my DIY furniture projects.
 Today I’m sharing how we can make the most of one of the tools we use the most… 7 miter saw tricks every DIYer should know!

-Before we fire up our miter saw or pick up any tool for that matter we need to think about safety.
+Before we start our miter saw or pick up any tool for that matter we need to think about safety.
 Read, follow, and understand the safety instructions for your tools.
 If you don’t understand, contact the manufacturer or ask a pro.
 You also need to protect your eyes with safety glasses, your ears with hearing protection and your lungs with a quality respirator.

 1. Tune-Up Your Saw

 When we tune-up our miter saw, we need to be sure the blade is square to the table and the fence is square to the blade.

 2. Replace the Stock Saw Blade

 One of the first upgrades I made to my miter saw was installing a new miter saw blade.
 My go-to saw blade is the Freud 100 tooth Diablo Ultra Fine saw blade.
 This blade cuts through wood like a hot knife through butter.
 The cuts are smooth and crisp – exactly what I want for my DIY furniture projects.